raaz-crypto/verse-coq/README.md

 in the directory `src/Verse/CryptoLib`.
 The extracted low level code is distributed as a separate library called [libverse], a library that that can be embedded in other high level libraries.
-A snapshot of [libverse] is built for this coq source using the helper scripts, and makefile present in the directory `crypto-lib`.
+A snapshot of [libverse] is built from the coq source using the helper scripts present in the directory `crypto-lib`.

 # Legal